On voting rules satisfying false-name-proofness and participation: Introduction

 \section{Introduction}

 Societies make decisions by means of voting rules, mapping profiles of voters' preferences into social alternatives.
-In highly anonymous settings, such as the Internet, there are various ways a voter can manipulate the voting mechanism.
-When participants' identities cannot be easily verified, or when the number of participants is unpredictable, opportunities for manipulation arise.
+In highly anonymous settings, such as the Internet, there are various ways a voter can manipulate the voting rule.
+When participants' identities cannot be easily verified, or when the number of participants is unknown, opportunities for manipulation arise.
 One such manipulation involves a voter using multiple identities to cast several votes.
 We say that a rule immune to voters casting duplicate votes is ``false-name-proof''.
-More generally, a voting rule is ``strongly false-name-proof'' if it prevents voters from submitting multiple (and possibly different) votes.\footnote{Our strong false-name-proofness property is typically called false-name-proofness in the literature \citep[see, for example,][]{yokoo2004effect,conitzer2008anonymity,bu2013unfolding}.} A voter can also benefit by abstaining from voting, leading to what is known in the literature as the no-show paradox \citep{fishburn1983paradoxes,MOULIN198853}.
-We say that a rule that does not allow such behavior satisfies ``participation''.
-Since defining these properties requires a changing active set of voters, we consider societies with a variable set of voters.
+More generally, a voting rule is ``strongly false-name-proof'' if a voter does not benefit from submitting multiple (and possibly different) votes.\footnote{Our strong false-name-proofness property is typically called false-name-proofness in the literature \citep[see, for example,][]{yokoo2004effect,conitzer2008anonymity,bu2013unfolding}.} In this paper, we focus on false-name-proof manipulation, which we view as the cognitively simplest form of strategic behavior.
+For instance, one may imagine a voter sitting at a computer repeatedly refreshing a webpage and selecting the same option each time, without engaging in any substantive reasoning about alternative strategies that might benefit her.
+A voter can also benefit by abstaining from voting, leading to what is known in the literature as the no-show paradox \citep{fishburn1983paradoxes,MOULIN198853}.
+We say that a rule that does not allow such behavior induces ``participation''.
+Since defining these properties requires a changing set of active voters, we consider societies with a variable set of voters.

-We are interested in studying voting rules that satisfy false-name-proofness and participation in two different social choice problems.
-In the first, social alternatives do not have any specific structure.
-In the second, social alternatives consist of subsets from a given set of objects (candidates, binary issues, or alike).
+We are interested in studying voting rules that satisfy false-name-proofness and induce participation in two different settings.
+In the first, alternatives do not have any specific structure.
+In the second, alternatives consist of subsets of a given set of objects (candidates, binary issues, or alike).